Goodbye, Toby: Cultural references

-Michael offers to make Holly a mixtape, which is a personalized compilation of songs recorded onto any audio format.
-Michael and Holly trade off comments, speaking as if they were Yoda, the diminutive Jedi master from the Star Wars universe.
+Michael offers to make Holly a mixtape.
+Michael and Holly trade comments, speaking as if they were Yoda.
 Michael and Holly shout "Acting!"—the catchphrase from the Jon Lovitz' "Master Thespian" skit from Saturday Night Live.
 Michael sings a parody of "Goodbye Stranger" by Supertramp entitled "Goodbye, Toby".
-He also mentions two other parodies that he wrote, "Beers in Heaven" and "Total Eclipse of the Fart"; which are respectively parodies of "Tears in Heaven" by Eric Clapton and "Total Eclipse of the Heart" by Bonnie Tyler.
-The song "Just My Imagination" by The Temptations can also be heard being performed by the band right before Andy proposes to Angela.
+He also mentions two other parodies that he wrote, "Beers in Heaven" and "Total Eclipse of the Fart", which are presumably parodies of "Tears in Heaven" by Eric Clapton and "Total Eclipse of the Heart" by Bonnie Tyler.
+The band performs "Just My Imagination" by The Temptations right before Andy proposes to Angela.